 Have you claimed your business or organization listing on Apple Maps?
 If the answer is no, I recommend getting it claimed and updated.
 While Google remains the most used map search option, Apple Maps is the second most popular map search resource.
 You’ll want to fit them into your local search strategy.

-The latest statistic I’ve found stated there are currently over 700 million iPhones currently in use worldwide, according to BMO Capital Markets Analyst Tim Long. iPhone’s default map tool is Apple Maps.
-A few years ago, Apple Maps didn’t have great reputation.
+The latest statistic I’ve found stated there are currently over 1 billion iPhones currently in use worldwide, according to Apple Chief Executive Officer Tim Cook. iPhone’s default map tool is Apple Maps.
+When Apple Maps was first introduced, they didn’t have great reputation.
 This caused them to be pushed aside in the local search world.
 There were lots of bugs to work out, and it wasn’t as user friendly as Google maps and other map services.

 Apple didn’t like that reputation.
 They listened to customer’s complaints, making numerous improvements.
 While not all Apple users are required to use Apple Maps, many do.
 Which means, if you want your business to be found, you’ll want to be listed correctly.
 Plus, as more people start using voice search you’ll want to be on top of this.
 If people are asking Siri how to find you, Apple Maps is involved.

 If you’ve ever claimed your business listing in Google My Business, you’ll be very familiar with the process to claim your Apple Maps listing, which is very similar.

 How Do I Claim an Apple Maps listing?

 - Login with your Apple ID or create one.